 22 Indicates that train fault alerts have been acknowledged.
-29 Indicates the status of the Main Circuit Breaker (MCB) and Vacuum Circuit Breaker (VCB).
-When lit, the MCB and/or VCB has been tripped and will need to be reset.
 23 Indicates the status of the On-Train Monitoring Recording (OTMR) system.
 24 Train Management System (TMS) interactive touch screen.
-30 Indicates the status of the safety systems.
-If any system is isolated, the indicator is lit.
 25 Reverser enables the cab desk and sets the direction of travel.
-31 Couples the train at this end to another train.
-Coupling is entirely automatic.
 26 Master Key unlocks the reverser.
-32 Couples the train at the rear of the train to another train.
-Coupling is entirely automatic.
 27 The Power Handle or Combination Throttle & Brake Lever applies appropriate throttle input and also brakes the train.
 Pushing the lever forward applies brake input and gradually increases the force applied to the wheels.
 Pulling the lever backward, applies throttle input and gradually increases the force applied to the wheels which propels the train in the direction set.
-33 KVB System Control Panel is covered in greater detail later in this guide.
-See Page 28 for more details.
-34 Prepares the train for coupling by opening the coupling hatch and extending the Scharfenberg coupler.
-35 Wiper Interval sets the sweep interval to the number of sweeps per minute denoted by the value set.
 28 Indicates the status of the eletrical current supply to the train.
 The indicator is lit when either the pantograph or shoes are in contact with the live current supply.
-36 Demists the forward windscreen (non-functional).
-37 Sets the wiper mode.